Miles-Kodama/SB-53-Annotated/bill.md

 &nbsp;&nbsp;(3) Adaptable to a wide range of distinctive tasks.

-(h) “[Model weight]{TODO}” means a numerical parameter in a foundation model that is adjusted through training and that helps determine how inputs are transformed into outputs.
+(h) “[Model weight]{TODO, elaborate for the unfamiliar.}” means a numerical parameter in a foundation model that is adjusted through training and that helps determine how inputs are transformed into outputs.

 (i) “Safety and security protocol” means documented technical and organizational protocols to manage, assess, and mitigate catastrophic risks.

 ### 22757.12.

-(a) A large developer shall write, implement, and clearly and conspicuously publish on its internet website a [safety and security protocol]{TODO} that describes in specific detail all of the following:
+(a) A large developer shall write, implement, and clearly and conspicuously publish on its internet website a [safety and security protocol]{TODO, summarize existing frontier safety policies.} that describes in specific detail all of the following:

 &nbsp;&nbsp;(1) How, if at all, the large developer excludes certain foundation models from being covered by its safety and security protocol because those foundation models do not pose material catastrophic risks.

-&nbsp;&nbsp;(2) The testing procedures that the large developer uses to assess catastrophic risks from its foundation models, including risk resulting from malfunctions, misuse, and foundation models evading the control of the large developer or user.
+&nbsp;&nbsp;(2) The [testing procedures]{TODO: Who is in compliance?} that the large developer uses to assess catastrophic risks from its foundation models, including risk resulting from malfunctions, misuse, and foundation models evading the control of the large developer or user.

 &nbsp;&nbsp;(3) The mitigations that a large developer takes to reduce a catastrophic risk and how the large developer assesses the effectiveness of those mitigations.

 &nbsp;&nbsp;(4) The degree to which the large developer’s assessments of catastrophic risk and the effectiveness of catastrophic risk mitigations are reproducible by external entities.

-&nbsp;&nbsp;(5) The extent to which, and how, a large developer will use third parties to assess catastrophic risks and the effectiveness of mitigations of catastrophic risk.
+&nbsp;&nbsp;(5) The extent to which, and how, a large developer will [use third parties to assess]{TODO: Who is in compliance?} catastrophic risks and the effectiveness of mitigations of catastrophic risk.

-&nbsp;&nbsp;(6) The large developer’s cybersecurity practices and how the large developer secures unreleased model weights from unauthorized modification or transfer by internal or external parties.
+&nbsp;&nbsp;(6) The large developer’s [cybersecurity practices]{TODO: Who is in compliance?} and how the large developer secures unreleased model weights from unauthorized modification or transfer by internal or external parties.

 &nbsp;&nbsp;(7) To the extent that the foundation model is controlled by the large developer, the procedures the large developer will use to monitor critical safety incidents and the steps that a large developer would take to respond to a critical safety incident, including, but not limited to, who the large developer will notify and the timeline on which the large developer would take these steps.

+&nbsp;&nbsp;(8) The testing procedures that the large developer will use to assess and manage a [catastrophic risk resulting from the internal use]{That is, catastrophic risk resulting from a large developer using a model that has not yet been publicly deployed.
+Even before deployment, a model is vulnerable to theft by malicious outside actors and to catastrophic misuse by the developer's own staff.
+More speculatively, if a developer used a powerful misaligned model internally on sensitive engineering tasks, the model might strategically sabotage those tasks, causing a catastrophe at some later point.
+A misaligned model might also attempt to exfiltrate its own weights from the developer's computers before it is intentionally deployed.
+(Scientists have [already observed](https://www.anthropic.com/research/alignment-faking) models attempting to self-exfiltrate in controlled evaluations.)\\
-&nbsp;&nbsp;(8) The testing procedures that the large developer will use to assess and manage a [catastrophic risk resulting from the internal use]{TODO} of its foundation models, including risks resulting from a foundation model circumventing oversight mechanisms, and the schedule, specified in days, by which the large developer will report these assessments pursuant to subdivision (d).
+For more analysis of risks from internal use of AI models, see "[AI models can be dangerous before public deployment](https://metr.org/blog/2025-01-17-ai-models-dangerous-before-public-deployment/)" by METR and "[AI Behind Closed Doors](https://www.apolloresearch.ai/research/ai-behind-closed-doors-a-primer-on-the-governance-of-internal-deployment)" by Apollo Research.} of its foundation models, including risks resulting from a foundation model circumventing oversight mechanisms, and the schedule, specified in days, by which the large developer will report these assessments pursuant to subdivision (d).

-&nbsp;&nbsp;(9) How the developer determines when its foundation models are substantially modified enough to conduct additional assessments and publish a transparency report pursuant to subdivision (c).
+&nbsp;&nbsp;(9) How the developer determines when its foundation models are substantially [modified enough to conduct additional assessments]{AI developers will often make modifications to an AI system after its initial public deployment.
+For example, they might revise the [system prompt](https://docs.anthropic.com/en/release-notes/system-prompts), give the base model access to [additional tools](https://openai.com/index/introducing-chatgpt-search/), or raise the amount of compute the model is allowed to spend on [inference](https://www.nvidia.com/en-us/glossary/ai-inference/).
+All of these post-deployment updates can increase the model's dangerous capabilities or give it new dangerous propensities, potentially invalidating previous safety assessments.} and publish a transparency report pursuant to subdivision (c).

 (b) If a large developer makes a material modification to its safety and security protocol, the large developer shall clearly and conspicuously publish the modified protocol and a justification for that modification within 30 days.

-(c) Before or concurrently with deploying a new foundation model or a substantially [modified version of an existing foundation model]{TODO}, a large developer shall clearly and conspicuously publish on its internet website a transparency report containing all of the following:
+(c) Before or concurrently with deploying a new foundation model or a substantially [modified version of an existing foundation model]{Subparagraph (a9) above leaves it up to developers to determine when an update to an existing model is substantial enough to require a new transparency report.
+Measure 7.6 in the EU AI Act's [Code of Practice](https://digital-strategy.ec.europa.eu/en/policies/contents-code-gpai) also requires large AI developers to update a model report after deployment under certain circumstances.\\
+NOTES, A developer is required to publish an updated report when a serious incident has occured, which I don't think is the case under SB 53.}, a large developer shall clearly and conspicuously publish on its internet website a [transparency report]{TODO, compare with model cards} containing all of the following:

 &nbsp;&nbsp;(1) The results of any risk assessment, the steps taken to address any identified risks, and the results of any risk mitigation assessment conducted by the large developer pursuant to its safety and security protocol.